Egon Mayer: World War II

 On 12 February 1942 Mayer claimed a Westland Whirlwind during Operation Donnerkeil, the air cover plan for the Channel Dash of German warships from port in western France to Germany.
 Four of these uncommon aircraft were lost from No. 137 Squadron with their pilots.
 On 25 April 1942, Mayer claimed four RAF fighters.
 Fighter Command suffered high losses on this date; 15 of them have been attributed to JG 2 and Jagdgeschwader 26 "Schlageter" (JG 26—26th Fighter Wing).
-No. 118 Squadron lost two pilot killed in action with JG 2, and another five from No. 501 Squadron were shot down in the Cherbourg area leading to the death of four members.
+No. 118 Squadron lost two pilots killed in action with JG 2, and another five from No. 501 Squadron were shot down in the Cherbourg area leading to the death of four members.
 In May, III.
 Gruppe of JG 2 converted from the Messerschmitt Bf 109 F to the radial engine powered Focke-Wulf Fw 190 A.

 Mayer received the German Cross in Gold (Deutsches Kreuz in Gold) on 16 July 1942.
 Mayer claimed a Spitfire off Selsey Bill on 31 July.
 Flying Officer Tadeusz Kratke, No. 317 Squadron, was wounded in the legs and parachuted to safety south of the land mark.
 On 19 August, his 25th birthday, Mayer shot down two Spitfires over Dieppe during the British/Canadian raid on Dieppe (Operation Jubilee), his 49th and 50th victory.
 50 of RAF Fighter Command's losses were attributed to action with German fighters along with another 12 damaged.
 The Luftwaffe's losses were much smaller, but JG 2 and JG 26 had been worn down through losses and damaged aircraft and could not make much of an impression during the afternoon.
 Mayer was among the German pilots to file their claims in the later afternoon.